gustavocd/api-rest/readme.md

     * `/api/notes/{id}` -> to edit a note
     * `/api/notes/{id}` -> to delete a note

- Note: check the source code(models/note.go) to get the correct structure to make the json object :smile
+ Note: check the source code(models/note.go) to get the correct structure to make the json object :smile: